psychemedia/sin-eater-resources/src/_decameron_other_missed_opportunities.md

 In the course of the 1830s and 1840s, whilst there were occasional mentions of the sin-eater tradition recapping previous expositions, typically in the guise of articles on ancient or curious customs, they typically introduced no new information, stories or sources.

-The main event, however, was the publication of *The Mountain Decameron*, ????, by a new Welsh author, Joseph Downes, a fictional work that added "poetic license" elements to the tradition.
+The main event, however, was the publication of *The Mountain Decameron* in 1836 by a new Welsh author, Joseph Downes, a fictional work that added "poetic license" elements to the tradition.

-## WIP
+## The British Magazine, 1835

 The British Magazine and Monthly Register of Religious and Ecclesiastical Information, of, [February 1st, 1835, Vol 7](https://archive.org/details/sim_british-magazine-and-register-of-religious_1835-04-01_7/page/399/mode/2up), pp399-401, repeats several of the fragments we have seen before, but perhaps raises them to the attention of a new audience.